MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-queue-job-v2.md

 **`delayBetweenRetries`** - **Time between retries**<br>
 `string`.
 Default value: `60`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies time between retries.
+Specifies  the amount of time between connection retries when an error occurs.
 This is specified in seconds.
 <!-- :::editable-content-end::: -->
 <br>